 Religion and public life

 While there is no official or state religion, New Zealand’s Christian history ensures that some traditions and conventions remain, especially in public life.
 A prayer is said before the opening of each day's sitting of Parliament.
 The national anthem invokes God to defend the country.
-Of the two-and-a-half days that most shops are forced to close during the year, two (Good Friday and Christmas Day) are Christian holy days; the other is the war-remembrance holiday Anzac Day (when shops must be closed till 1 p.m.).
+Of the two-and-a-half days on which most shops are forced to close during the year, two (Good Friday and Christmas Day) are Christian holy days; the other is the war-remembrance holiday Anzac Day (when shops cannot open until 1 p.m.).
+Shops also had to close on Easter Sunday until the Shop Trading Hours Act was amended in 2016.

-In a predominantly secular society, which includes more non-believers and more diverse religious beliefs, aspects of public life that reflect New Zealand’s Christian heritage are increasingly likely to be challenged.
+In a predominantly secular society, which includes many non-believers and diverse religious beliefs, aspects of public life that reflect New Zealand’s Christian heritage are increasingly likely to be challenged.